 As the owner of a new business, you know that you need to recycle your content.
-You also know it's important to blog and share value-packed content on a regular basis.
+You also know it's important to blog and to share value-packed content regularly.
 What if you don't have a lot of time dedicated to write, yet you're not quite ready to hire someone to do it for you?

 Here are 3 quick tips to allow you to recycle your content.

 1. Ensure that you schedule your content to be shared on all of your social media platforms on a regular basis.
 Share the same articles again and again over time.

 When you share a new article on social media, only a small percentage of your followers are likely to take action and read it immediately.
 Sharing it more often will result in more website visits and increased audience engagement.
 This is a form of content repetition, and it's important.

 The more your audience likes your content, the more they are likely to continue engaging with your content and recommend your business or services to friends and family.

 2. If you are running out of ideas for your content, take a point from a previous article and expand on the subject.
 Link back to your original article to keep your audience on your website for a longer time.

 When we say it helps to “recycle your content,” we don't necessarily mean that you need to use the same content over and over.
 It also means taking selected content and expanding on the topic; this allows you to create new content quickly.